Maktel/maktel.github.io/_posts/2016-04-03-fixing-slow-paintevent.md

 # [](solution)Solution

-We have established frequent image scalling is a problem that is slowing down application.
+It has been established frequent image scalling is a problem that is slowing down application.
 I can think of several solutions:
 * **cache drawn image -- scale it only if it has been modified**.
 It is a solution I have opted for.
 It required adding only one function and replacing it for previous calls to `update()`.

 ```c++